Lead exposure in young children can cause reduced IQ and

 sources of lead and how to reduce any lead hazards found.

-This change increases the number of Wisconsin
+From 2011 to 2013, this change increased the number of Wisconsin

 other lifelong health problems by a factor of five.
 The new value means that more children

 will be identified as having lead exposure earlier, so that parents,